Xeriscape Turf & Alternatives

-Is Colorado a desert?
-Not quite, but almost.
-Moist areas along the Front Range receive about 15 inches of precipitation a year.
-And Kentucky bluegrass, the type of lawn most commonly grown here, grows best on 30 or more inches of moisture a year.
-That means you'll need to apply an additional 15 inches of water a year to successfully grow your bluegrass lawn.
+Typical Kentucky bluegrass, the type of lawn most commonly grown here, grows best on 1.5” of supplemental water per week when the temperature is over 85 degrees.
+That means you will need to apply around an additional 15 inches of water a year to successfully grow your bluegrass lawn.
 Such use places a high demand on water – a limited resource vital to Colorado.

 However, in some situations, lawns simply aren’t practical.
-Lawns located on steep slopes or narrow strips, in the shade, and in areas that receive heavy foot traffic are poor choices.
-Instead, consider terraced flower beds on slopes, ground-cover plants in narrow strips, perennials or shrubs for shady areas, and a patio, flagstone path or sidewalk for heavily traveled areas.
+Lawns located on steep slopes or narrow strips, in the shade and in areas that receive heavy foot traffic are poor choices.
+Instead, consider terraced flower beds on slopes, ground cover plants in narrow strips and perennials or shrubs for shady areas, and a patio, flagstone path or sidewalk for heavily traveled areas.

-Where lawns are appropriate, consider a substitute grass that grows well with less water.
-Water-thrifty buffalo grass works well in out-of-the-way expanses of a property.
+Where lawns are appropriate, consider a grass that grows in xeric conditions.
+Water-thrifty buffalo grass works well in out-of-the-way expanse of a property.
 Dark green turf-type tall fescue grows deep roots and requires less irrigation when planted on well-prepared soils.
 Tall fescue also tolerates wear and tear from children playing.
 In the right location, buffalo grass and turf-type tall fescue will beautify any landscape.

 Do you have a question?
 Try Ask an Expert!